 The project took six weeks to complete and it’s an impressive monument to modern street art; but it doesn’t end there.
-Just below the tower and before entering to the metro station there are some beautiful and colorful murals that combine perfectly with the matching pop art feeling of the Schloβstraβe metro station.
+Just below the tower and before entering to the metro station there are some beautiful and colourful murals that combine perfectly with the matching pop art feeling of the Schloβstraβe metro station.

 Also, there are more murals inside the station; like the ones on the stairs leading to the train platforms.
-It feels like walking into a playground :) If you like street art, then a little detour to this off the beaten path area is worth your time; as the works on display are quite well done and special.
-For the full photo collection of my visit to the Turmkunst and other street art finds, don’t forget to visit my gallery.
+It feels like walking into a playground :) If you like Berlin street art, then a little detour to this off the beaten path area is worth your time; as the works on display are quite well done and special.
+For the full photo collection of my visit to the Turmkunst and other Berlin street art finds, don’t forget to visit my gallery.